dbulkow/labmap/README.md

 | error    | string   | When status is "Failed" the error field will be error test from the server |
 | machines | array of string | Machine names |

-## /v1/cabinet/<machine>
+## /v1/cabinet/

 Without a machine name in the URL the reply will be a map of Cabinets.
-With a machine name, the reply will contain a single Cabinet.
+With a machine name, the reply will contain a single Cabinet, as in `http://yin.mno.stratus.com/v1/platformid/<machine>`.

 ~~~~
 type Reply struct {
 	Status   string              `json:"status"`